 Clinical trials may also have uncertain outcomes.
 We estimate that clinical trials of our most advanced drug candidates may be required to continue beyond our available funding and may take several more years to complete.
 The designs used in some of our trials have not been used widely by other pharmaceutical companies.
+We cannot guarantee that any clinical trials we undertake to conduct will be conducted as planned or completed on schedule or at all.
 Failure can occur at any stage of the testing and we may experience numerous unforeseen events during, or as a result of, the clinical trial process that could delay or prevent commercialization of our current or future drug candidates, including, but not limited to:

-- delays in securing clinical investigators or trial sites for our clinical trials; - delays in obtaining Institutional Review Board, or IRB, and regulatory approvals to commence a clinical trial; - slower than anticipated rates of patient recruitment and enrollment, or not reaching the targeted number of patients because of competition for patients from other trials, or if there is limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third-party payors for the use of agents used in our clinical trials or other reasons; - negative or inconclusive results from clinical trials, as demonstrated by our announcement on February 24, 2017 that our SEAMLESS Phase 3 study failed to reach its primary endpoint; - unforeseen safety issues; - uncertain dosing issues that may or may not be related to incompletely explored pharmacokinetic and pharmacodynamics behaviors; - approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications less attractive; - inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - inability to replicate in large, controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials; - inability or unwillingness of medical investigators to follow our clinical protocols; and - unavailability of clinical trial supplies.
+- delays in securing clinical investigators or trial sites for our clinical trials; - delays in obtaining institutional review board, or IRB, and regulatory approvals to commence a clinical trial; - failure to obtain regulatory authority permission to conduct a clinical trial, after review of an investigational new drug or equivalent foreign application or amendment; - slower than anticipated rates of subject recruitment and enrollment, or not reaching the targeted number of subjects because of competition for patients from other trials; - negative or inconclusive results from clinical trials, as demonstrated by our announcement on February 24, 2017 that our SEAMLESS Phase 3 study failed to reach its primary endpoint; - inability to generate satisfactory preclinical or other nonclinical data, including, toxicology, or other in vivo or in vitro data or diagnostics to support the initiation or continuation of clinical trials; - unforeseen safety issues; - failure by clinical sites or contract research organizations, or CROs, or other third parties to adhere to clinical trial requirements, GCP, or other applicable regulatory requirements;

+- subjects discontinuing participating in our clinical trials at a greater than expected rate; - imposition by the FDA of a clinical hold or the requirement by other similar regulatory agencies that one or more clinical trials be delayed or halted; - uncertain dosing issues that may or may not be related to incompletely explored pharmacokinetic and pharmacodynamics behaviors; - approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications less attractive; - inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - inability to replicate in large, controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials: - the ultimate affordability of the cost of clinical trials of our product candidates; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols or performing additional nonclinical studies; and - unavailability of clinical trial supplies.